Constructions using Galois Theory: Splitting Fields

 \section{Splitting Fields}

-There are at least 3 ways a splitting field can be constructed from a known Galois group.
-The field fixed by only the trivial subgroup will be a splitting field of minimal degree.
-Using Algorithm~\ref{fixed} above to compute a fixed field, a splitting field will be computed as a single extension of the coefficient field of the polynomial.
+There are at least three ways a field over which a polynomial splits can be constructed from a known Galois group.
+The field fixed by only the trivial subgroup will be a splitting field. of minimal degree.
+Using Algorithm~\ref{fixed} above to compute a fixed field, a splitting field will be computed as a primitive extension of the coefficient field of the polynomial.

 We can also compute a splitting field as a tower of algebraic extensions of the coefficient field.
 We first compute a chain of subgroups from the Galois group and compute their fixed fields but we need to find defining polynomials over a field in the tower rather than over the coefficient field of the input polynomial.